RMDs are legally required and it is best to study up on them, because taxes can be 50%.

-Finally, don’t forget that retirement includes estate planning.
-An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances, as well as make sure RMDs are handled to your best advantage.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances, as well as make sure RMDs are handled to your best advantage.